 Common Transactions that May be Unrelated Business Activity:

 - The use of non-recourse loan to buy real estate with a Self-Directed IRA.
 Note: an exception exists for a Solo 401(k) plan using a non-recourse loan for the acquisition of real estate property.

 - Investment in an active business (i.e., restaurant) operated through a passthrough entity, like an LLC, using a Self-Directed IRA or Solo 401(k) Plan

 - Making an investment in a private equity firm operating active businesses through passthrough entities, such as an LLC using a self-directed IRA or solo 401(k) plan

 - An investment in master limited partnerships (MLPs) though a passthrough entity using a self-directed IRA or solo 401(k) plan

 - Investing in an investment fund that is using debt for investment purposes using a self-directed IRA or solo 401(k) plan.

 Do you still have questions regarding the UBTI tax and how it may affect you?
 Contact IRA Financial Group at 800-472-0646.
 You can also fill out the form to speak with an on-site tax specialist.

 Did You Know?

 The IRS taxes “unrelated business taxable income” at the UBTI Tax Rate applicable to trusts or corporations, depending on the organization’s legal characteristics.
-Are you interested in investing in real estate with your self-directed retirement plan, IRA Financial can help you answer any questions you may have.
+If you are interested in investing in real estate with your self-directed retirement plan, IRA Financial can help answer any questions you may have.
 Reach out to our specialists now.